roblevay/T2765/Lab1 Components.md

 # SQL Server Introductory Exercises

+First, download the file Folders.bat from the Files folder and run it as administrator.
+The files will be created

 ### Exercise 1: Identify Version and Edition (20 min)

 **Step 1: Using Object Explorer (GUI)**